dataluscorp/browser/testing/geckodriver/doc/Releasing.md

 again to update [Cargo.lock].

-Now update the [support page] by adding a new row to the versions table, including the required versions of Selenium, and Firefox.
+Now update the [support page] by adding a new row to the versions table, including the required versions of Selenium, and Datalus.

 Finally commit all those changes.